• Skip to main content

 • No highly processed white sugar

-I love to make fruit infused water, which pretty much consist of adding pieces of fruit to water.
+I love to make fruit-infused water, which pretty much consists of adding whole pieces of fruit to fresh water to make a refreshing drink.
 It adds color and makes the water more appetizing, but also the fruit diffuses some of its juice to flavor it.

-In this case though, it is an aqua fresca recipe, which adds a little step compared to a fruit infused water where you will actually blend the whole fruit within the water.
+In this case, it is an agua fresca recipe, which adds a little step compared to a fruit-infused water where you will actually blend the whole fruit within the water.
 It is super quick to make and you won't need a high speed blender as you can simply strain it using a colander.
 Blending the fruit really adds maximum flavor, but also turns the water into a nice thicker texture.
 And since you eat the whole fruit, you get all of its amazing vitamins and fiber.
+Agua fresca recipes are so simple yet flavorful and good for you!

 What you'll need

-• Ripe mangos: you will need 2 mangos, be sure to use ripe mangos as they will be much sweeter.
-Your aqua fresca can turn too sour if using under ripe mango, so this is important.
+• Ripe mangos: you will need 2 mangos, be sure to use ripe fruit as they will be much sweeter.
+Your agua fresca can turn too sour if using unripe mangos, so this is important.
 A ripe mango is soft to the touch and might leave a dent if gently pressing on it.

 • Lime: adds such a nice flavor!
 Depending on how sweet vs sour your mango is, you might want to add half or the whole lime to the water.

 • Sweetener (optional): a traditional mango aqua fresca you will find in Mexico is pretty sweet.
 I don't like super sweet drinks, so I'll usually adjust how much sweetener I add depending on how ripe and sweet the mangos are.
-Other sweeteners will work too as long as they are liquid (will dissolve easier).
+Other sweeteners will work too as long as they are liquid (will dissolve easier), such as agave syrup.

 Which mango to use